 Best Practices for Revenue Optimization

-Once you have decided on the platform to use, several best practices can help you optimize your revenue.
-Here are some tips to consider:
+Once you have decided on the platform to use, here’s what you can do to optimize your revenue:

 Use the Proper Ad Formats